 - Ground black pepper - to taste

 - 10 to 15 sprigs fresh thyme - plus more for garnish

 - 1 bay leaf

-Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.
-Add pears and parsnips, and drizzle with olive oil.
-Top with sea salt and black pepper, to taste.
-Bake for 15 to 20 minutes until slightly brown and tender.
+- Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.
+Place the parsnips on the sheet, and toss with olive oil.
+Season with sea salt and black pepper, to taste.
+Bake for 15 to 20 minutes, until slightly brown and tender.

-Heat 1 tbsp olive oil in a medium pot over medium heat.
-Add the diced leek and saute for ~5 minutes.
-Add the roasted pears and parsnips, vegetable stock, thyme, and bay leaf.
-Bring to a boil, then cover and reduce to a simmer for 20 minutes.
+- Heat 2 tablespoons olive oil in a soup pot or Dutch oven over medium heat.
+Add the leeks, and saute for 2 to 3 minutes until fragrant.
+Add the pears and 1/2 teaspoon salt, and cook for a few more minutes.
+Next, add the roasted parsnips, vegetable stock, thyme sprigs, and bay leaf.
+Bring to a boil, then cover and reduce to a simmer for 15 to 20 minutes.

-Recipe yield will vary depending on size of produce.
-To make the homemade croutons that are pictured in this recipe, preheat the oven to 400 degrees F. Slice preferred amount of sourdough bread into cubes, and brush with olive oil on each side.
-Bake on a cookie sheet for ~10 minutes or until crispy.
+- To make the homemade croutons that are pictured in this recipe, preheat the oven to 400 degrees F. Slice preferred amount of sourdough bread or baguette into cubes, and brush the top and bottom of each cube with olive oil.
+Arrange on a baking sheet, and sprinkle with salt and pepper.
+Bake for ~10 minutes or until crispy.